jokade/smacrotools/README.md

-# smacutils
+# smacrotools
-Utils for Scala macros
+Utilities for Scala macros.